sconover/rules_intellij_generate/README.md

   - relatively coarse-grained modules
 - testing: various real-ish scenarios are present in this project, and usable.

 Bazel Target Naming Conventions

-A lot fot hese are repeated across modules, and bazel module scoping provides enough namespacing information that it's redundant and arguably confusing to repeat the namespace in such target names.
+A lot of these targets are repeated across modules, and bazel module scoping provides enough namespacing information that it's redundant and arguably confusing to repeat the namespace in such target names.
 This system also has the benefits of being consistent horizontally and therefore is easily grep-able and so on.

-- main code for module: "lib"
+- main code for module: "lib" (should it be java_lib?)
-- test code for module: "test_lib"
+- test code for module: "test_lib" (should it be java_test_lib?)
 - executable test tasks: "tests"
-- proto: "proto"
+- proto: "the_module_name_proto": the one exception to not over-specifying targets.
+The practical consequence here is that you will have meaningful-looking proto jar dependencies when viewing them in IDE module settings.
-- java proto codegen: "proto_java"
+- java proto codegen: "java_proto"
-- grpc: "grpc"
+- grpc: "java_grpc"
 - idea iml module: "iml"
 - idea modules.xml: "modules_xml"
 - idea compiler.xml: "compiler_xml"